 - Learners acquire skills at different rates.
-The minimum number of scans that are likely to be necessary to demonstrate competence and to have experience of the required range of pathology, is 30. - Your Trainer is responsible for assessing competence and whether you have undertaken an adequate number of scans before your Triggered Assessment.
+The minimum number of scans that are likely to be necessary to demonstrate competence and to have experience of the required range of pathology, is 30. - Your Trainer is responsible for assessing competence and whether you have undertaken an adequate number of scans before your Triggered Assessment. - It is essential that no patient identifiable details should be included within the logbook.

-6: Assessment of competence
+6: Assessment of competence:

-- Once you have performed and logged an appropriate number of examinations/ procedures and have had your competencies signed off, you may undertake a triggered assessment with your Trainer. - If your scans and triggered assessment are not signed off by a FUSIC® approved Trainer, they cannot be accepted. - Once all the above steps have been followed and your summary training record (STR) has been completed, dated and signed off by your FUSIC® approved Trainer, prior to submitting your STR for review, please ensure all information is legible.
-Then please submit your STR via the FUSIC® portal and after approval, you will be awarded your certificate of accreditation in FUSIC® Lung.
+- Once you have performed and logged an appropriate number of examinations/ procedures and have had your competencies signed off, you may undertake a triggered assessment with your Trainer. - If your scans and triggered assessment are not signed off by a CACTUS® approved Trainer, they cannot be accepted - Once all the above steps have been completed and your summary training record (STR) has been completed, dated and signed off by your registered CACTUS® approved Trainer, you should forward your STR and logbook for review via the ICS FUSIC® Portal, and you will be awarded a certificate of accreditation in CACTUS® Lung.

-7: Maintenance of competence after accreditation
+7: Maintenance of competence after accreditation:

-Once accredited, you will be responsible for maintaining your knowledge and competence in ultrasound by undertaking regular and relevant CPD/CME.
-In order to maintain your practical skills, it is important that you regularly undertake ultrasound examinations that involve an appropriate range of pathology.

-- Undertaking regular audit and multidisciplinary review of your studies by advanced practitioners is an excellent way to maintain quality assurance. - 12 months after FUSIC® Lung accreditation, with evidence of ongoing clinical activity in Lung ultrasound, you will be eligible to become a FUSIC® Lung Trainer by application to the FUSIC® learning team.
+- Once accredited, you will be responsible for maintaining your knowledge and competence in ultrasound by undertaking regular and relevant CPD/ CME.
+In order to maintain your practical skills, it is important that you regularly undertake ultrasound examinations that involve an appropriate range of pathology. - Undertaking regular audit and multidisciplinary review of your studies by advanced practitioners is an excellent way to maintain quality assurance. - 12 months after CACTUS® Lung accreditation, with evidence of ongoing clinical activity in Lung ultrasound, you will be eligible to become a CACTUS® Lung Trainer by application to the ICS learning team.

-For further guidance on 'echocardiography and ultrasound' governance, please go to: GPICS 2 and read section 4.7 (p117-119).
+For further guidance on 'echocardiography and ultrasound' governance, please go to: GPICS 2 and read, section 4.7 (p117).

-FUSIC® Lung syllabus
+CACTUS® Lung syllabus